gaissmai/bart/README.md

 # CREDIT

-For many inspirations to the clever guys at tailscale, to Daniel Lemire for the super-fast bitset package, to Donald E. Knuth for the ART algorithm and all the rest of his Art.
+For many inspirations to the clever guys at tailscale, to Daniel Lemire for the super-fast bitset package and to Donald E. Knuth for the ART routing algorithm and all the rest of his Art.

 # LICENSE